carlosangon/timelyapp/README.md

 # timelyapp
-Simple Swift App making uses of NSTimer
+Simple Swift App making use of NSTimer